jonpage23/zero/_posts/2013-04-01-decisions.md

 ---
 title: "Decisions"
 categories:
-  - Edge Case
+  - GBS Zero
 tags:
-  - content
-  - css
-  - edge case
-  - lists
+  - GBS
-  - markup
+  - factory
 ---

 The 7 style two seat sports car is one of the most popular kit build cars around, and as such there is a lot of choice in kits to buy.
 Having visited a few kit car shows and obtained stacks of company brochures via the internet I narrowed my choice to a couple of companies, one being Great British Sports Cars near Newark.
 Their offering, the Zero, appears good value and, to my mind, has a more exciting look about it than some other cars.
 I like the use of the aluminium body panels with just the nose and wings in coloured GRP.